kj-9/LocalTileCraft/README.md

-# Repository Overview
+# LocalTileCraft

-This repository serves as a practical example of the process for locally generating, editing, and exporting vector tiles from OpenStreetMap (OSM) data.
+This repository is a practical example of the process for locally generating, editing, and exporting vector tiles from OpenStreetMap (OSM) data.

 ## Setup